 Profile: Dobbs has been overshadowed by his older sister for the majority of his brief career in baseball, but he can help a team in the right situation.
 Ronny swings as hard as anyone, but the fact that he’s only 53 lbs does not help him in the power department.
 Surprisingly, he is still able to put the ball over the fence when he squares it up.
 Dobbs’ frail frame does not bode well for the 162 game grind of the MLB season, so teams are looking at him mainly as an option off the bench.
 An AL West scout that saw a majority of Ronny’s games last season expressed his concern about his overall mental toughness.
 “Ronny’s a good little player, but the number of times I saw him sobbing on the bench after grounding out last season was bothersome.
 You wanna see a little more maturity from your players.
 The ‘I’m still in first grade’ excuse only goes so far when you’re playing in the big leagues.
 I can’t even imagine how he’ll react the first time Verlander brushes him off inside.”
 Dobbs is definitely capable of being a fourth or fifth outfielder on a contender, but time will tell if he’s truly tough enough for the major league life.

-Predicted Contract/Team: 1 year/$5 million with the Milwaukee Brewers.
+Predicted Contract/Team: 1 year/$6.5 million with the Milwaukee Brewers.
 Ronny will need a small market environment and a nice hitter’s ballpark in order to succeed.
-Ryan Braun is the perfect type of veteran to help develop Ronny both as a player and a person.

 25. 2B Kenny Kawaguchi